vlm-run/n8n-nodes-vlmrun/README.md

 ## ⚙️ Operations

-This node supports the following operations:

-- **Audio Analysis**: Analyze audio files for transcription, speaker identification, sentiment analysis, and more.
+- **Analyze Audio**: Analyze audio files for transcription, speaker identification, sentiment analysis, and more.
-- **Document Extraction**: Extract structured data from documents such as resumes, invoices, presentations, and more.
+- **Analyze Document**: Extract structured data from documents such as resumes, invoices, presentations, and more.
-- **Image Data Extraction**: Extract information or generate captions from images.
+- **Analyze Image**: Extract information or generate captions from images.
-- **Video Analysis**: Extract insights or transcribe content from video files.
+- **Analyze Video**: Extract insights or transcribe content from video files.
-- **File Management**: List uploaded files or upload new files to VLM Run.
+- **Manage Files**: List uploaded files or upload new files to VLM Run.

 ## 🔑 Credentials